Turbo: Effective Caching in Differentially-Private Databases: Detailed Design

-Our last query, $Q3$, which accesses $(P=1,A=0)$, may be able to leverage its estimation ``for free,'' assuming the estimation's error -- which itself must be assessed privately -- is within $\alpha$ w.h.p. (in reality, this is highly unlikely after just a couple of updates, but we use very aggressive learning here for demonstration purposes).
-Assessing that the error is within $\alpha$ -- {\em without consuming privacy budget if it is} -- is the purview of the SV mechanism incorporated in a \pmw.
+Our last query, $Q3$, which accesses $(P=1,A=0)$, may be able to leverage its estimation ``for free,'' assuming the estimation's error is within $\alpha$ w.h.p.
+Assessing that the error is within $\alpha$ -- privately, and without consuming privacy budget if it is -- is the purview of the SV mechanism incorporated in a \pmw.
 The catch is that the SV consumes privacy budget, in copious amounts, if this test fails.
 This is what makes vanilla \pmw impractical, a problem that we address next.